tkarombang/MyPortfolio/README.md

 __Test Rail__
 -	Know to how to analyze the document and create test case
 -	Able to run test case
--	Know how to create document defect reporting __Jira__
+-	Know how to create document defect reporting.

+__Jira__
 -	Know to how to create bug reports
--	Able to create project and track their progress
+-	Able to create project and track their progress.

 __AI Tools
--	Know to how to use ChatGPT, Gemini, BlackboxAi, Github Copilot, Tabnine extension Vscode __Code Editor__
+-	Know to how to use ChatGPT, Gemini, BlackboxAi, Github Copilot, Tabnine extension Vscode.

+__Code Editor__
 -	Visual Studio Code and the extensions